nikitavoloboev/data/docs/education/education.md

 # Education

-Due to [my unpleasant time in university](university.md), I am building [Learn Anything](../ideas/learn-anything.md) to improve learning and using knowledge gained to build great things.
-One big thing I took away from my time with official education is it's never worth stressing over it.
+I think [universities](university.md) are terribly inefficient & overpriced.
+I am building [Learn Anything](../ideas/learn-anything.md) to fully streamline gaining new knowledge and using it to build exciting [ideas](../ideas/ideas.md).

+University in my experience was way too stressful experience.
+Even now simply [asking questions to ChatGPT](https://twitter.com/pwang/status/1599520310466080771) with [Khan Academy](https://www.khanacademy.org) can cover majority of the school program.

-There is [more and more homeschoolers](https://twitter.com/fatherhoodninja/status/1507112802879737864) for good reason.
+There is [more and more homeschoolers](https://twitter.com/fatherhoodninja/status/1507112802879737864) and for good reason.
 There should be more tools built for them.
-Tools like [Primer](https://primer.com/), [Khan Academy](https://www.khanacademy.org/), [Learney](https://www.learney.me) & [Synthesis](https://www.synthesis.is/).
+Tools like [Primer](https://primer.com/), [Learney](https://www.learney.me) & [Synthesis](https://www.synthesis.is/).

-What's wild to me is just how few people can write code.
-Some say it's [~ 30M](https://twitter.com/Ruchin_Kulkarni/status/1522063234378780672).
-Trying my best to push this number up.
-Being able to code is not only for the job of becoming a programmer, it's a skill that you can apply in the world of atoms too.
-Lots of things to be automated still.
+What's wild to me is just how [few people can write code](https://twitter.com/Ruchin_Kulkarni/status/1522063234378780672) still.
+I hope this number grows as it's incredibly empowering being able to automate parts of your life to focus on more fun and exciting things in life.

 ## Notes